Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 ## Structure

-A GoQL query is built using [name filters](#name-filters), [indexers](#indexers), [discriminators](#discriminators) and [descenders](#descenders).
+A GoQL query is composed using [name filters](#name-filters), [indexers](#indexers), [discriminators](#discriminators) and [descenders](#descenders).
-This sounds complicated, but it uses a syntax which is similar to directory paths and filenames.
+This sounds complicated, but the syntax is similar to directory paths and filenames.

 ### Name Filters